karlvr/empire-state/packages/forms/README.md

 ## Examples

-### `useNewController`
+### `useControllerWithInitialState`

-Using the hook `useNewController` we create a new `Controller` with an initial state.
+Using the hook `useControllerWithInitialState` we create a new `Controller` with an initial state.
 Changes to the controllers value do _not_ cause the component to re-render.

 In the component we use the `empire-state-forms` components to create normal `<input>` elements, but bound to the value of one of the `Controller`'s properties, and reporting changes back